Eating Chicken During Pregnancy

-During pregnancy, it is important to ensure a balanced diet for the well-being of the mother as well as the baby.
-There are many physical changes which take place in the body during pregnancy.
-Additionally, there are different hormones which are released during this phase.
-It is therefore essential to know what food items can be included in the diet and what should be avoided.
-Chicken is one of the food items which is recommended to be consumed by a pregnant woman as it is a good source of protein and provides other essential vitamins and minerals.
+During pregnancy, it is important for the mother to ensure a balanced diet for the well-being of her baby.
+There are many physical changes that take place in the body during pregnancy that warrant a change in dietary habits.
+It is, therefore, essential to know what food items can be included in the diet and what should be avoided.
+Chicken is one of the foods recommended to be consumed by a pregnant woman, as it is a good source of protein and it provides other essential vitamins and minerals.

-Is It Safe to Eat Chicken in Pregnancy?
+Is It Safe to Eat Chicken During Pregnancy?

-Chicken is a highly nutritious food which packs proteins along with nine essential amino acids, both of which are building blocks of the muscle.
-Chicken has low-fat content and does not cause obesity making it a rich source of necessary nutrients for a pregnant woman.
+Chicken is a highly nutritious food that is packed with proteins and nine essential amino acids – both of which are the building blocks of muscles.
+Chicken has low fat content and does not cause obesity, making it a rich source of necessary nutrients for a pregnant woman.

-It is important that the chicken consumed by pregnant women is well-cooked.
+It is important for the chicken consumed by pregnant women to be well-cooked.
 Raw, uncooked chicken should be avoided as it can be contaminated by a bacteria called Listeria.
-Heating the chicken above 160 degrees Fahrenheit can kill the Listeria bacteria making the chicken safe for consumption.
+Heating the chicken above 160 degrees Fahrenheit can kill the bacteria, making chicken safe for consumption.

-Chicken is packed with lean proteins and other vitamins and minerals.
-Eating chicken during early pregnancy will provide necessary nourishment to aid the healthy development of the child in the womb.
+Chicken is packed with lean protein and other important vitamins and minerals.
+Eating chicken during early pregnancy will provide the necessary nourishment to aid the healthy development of the baby in the womb.

-Following are some more benefits of eating chicken while pregnant:
+Following are some more benefits of eating chicken during pregnancy:

-- Chicken contains nine essential amino acids which provide necessary support for muscle building and strengthening.
+- Chicken contains nine essential amino acids that provide the necessary support for muscle building and strengthening.

-- Chicken is low on fat.
-It provides necessary nutrients and prevents build up of waste fat.
+- Chicken is low in fat content.
+It provides important nutrients and prevents the build-up of waste fat.
 Chicken should be consumed without the skin to lower the fat content.

-- Consumption of 1 cup chicken fulfills eighty-seven percent of the daily protein requirements of a pregnant woman.
+- The consumption of 100 g of chicken per day fulfils 50% of the daily protein requirements of a pregnant woman.

-- Chicken is a rich source of Omega 3 and Omega 6 fatty acids and is low on cholesterol content.
+- Chicken is a rich source of Omega 3 and Omega 6 fatty acids and is low in cholesterol content.

 - Chicken liver is a good source of the vitamin choline.
 It helps in brain and memory function of babies in the early years after birth.

-- Chicken liver also contains folate which helps in preventing neural tube defects in the babies.
+- Chicken liver also contains folate, which helps prevent neural tube defects in babies.

-- Chicken supplies the body with iron and zinc which helps in the development of new cells.
+- Chicken supplies the body with iron and zinc, which help in the development of new cells.
 The iron present in chicken is easily absorbed by the body.

-These minerals and nutrients assist in the development of organs, cells, and bones of the baby.
-It provides protection from chronic illnesses such as diabetes, cholesterol and heart ailments.
+These nutrients assist in the development of organs, cells, and bones of the baby.
+Chicken provides protection from chronic illnesses such as diabetes, cholesterol, and heart ailments.

 100 grams of cooked chicken meat is the recommended daily intake for a pregnant woman.